Blind-Vision/Blind-Vision/README.md

 ### Hi there 👋

+We are some students tryna being millionaires.

+Our proyects:
+  - Phone Melanoma Detector
+  - Video Assistant Referee (VAR)

+Founders:
+  - 1
+  - 2
+  - 3
+  - 4

 <!--
 **Blind-Vision/Blind-Vision** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.